JarekTR/alpaca-algos/README.md

 # alpacalyptic-algos
-Trading algorithm and strategy development with Alpaca's APIs.
+Trading algorithm and strategy development with Alpaca APIs.